facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 authorImageURL: https://avatars2.githubusercontent.com/u/7471672?s=460&v=4
 authorTwitter: RY92547150
 ---
+If you want to get viewable items in the [FlatList], you had better take a look at the `onViewableItemsChanged` prop.
+For example, suppose you have a video list, and you want automatically play the video when the video is appearing on the screen for a few seconds.
+In iOS, there is [visibleCells](https://developer.apple.com/documentation/uikit/uicollectionview/1618056-visiblecells) in `UITableView` to achieve this.
+In React Native, I am glad to tell you that `FlatList` has a more powerful property, `onViewableItemsChanged`. `This article would help you better understand how to use the `onViewableItemsChanged` prop in the [FlatList], and how it works under the hood.

 ## What is `onViewableItemsChanged`

 `onViewableItemsChanged` is a prop in [VirtualizedList](https://facebook.github.io/react-native/docs/virtualizedlist#onviewableitemschanged) and [FlatList](https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged).
-When we scroll a FlatList, the items showing on the FlatList change.
+When you scroll a FlatList, items showing on the screen change.
 Then, this function is called, telling you what current `viewableItems` are and what `changed` items are.
 This function should be used together with [viewabilityConfig](https://facebook.github.io/react-native/docs/virtualizedlist#viewabilityconfig).
-A specific `onViewableItemsChanged` will be called when its corresponding `ViewabilityConfig`'s conditions are met.
+A specific `onViewableItemsChanged` is called when its corresponding `ViewabilityConfig`'s conditions are met.

 Here is the [ViewabilityConfig](https://facebook.github.io/react-native/docs/flatlist#viewabilityconfig)